GeorgeSchiro/GetCert2/README.md

           That means every SAN value must have a corresponding entry in the global internet DNS database.

-          When a new website is created in IIS for a new SAN value, by default it is setup to use the same physical path as the primary domain.
+          When a new website is created in IIS for a new SAN value, by default, it is setup to use the same physical path as the primary domain.

 -CreateSanSitesForBinding=False